emilbayes/multisig-hmac/README.md

 used, which are combinable in an any order, allowing for simple threshold schemes, or more advanced authentication flows.

+Signatures made with this scheme are the same size as standard HMACs, with keys being the same size.
+This module supports the SHA-2 suite of algorithms for HMAC making it backwards compatible, in sizes, with existing HMAC authentication.
+Implementing this scheme only requires storing the threshold for actions that are multisig enabled.

 ## Usage

 Key managment can happen in either of two modes, either by storing every of the